 Summary:

-Evaluate your finances and goals
+Evaluate your financial goals

 1. Pay off debt